AMReX-Astro/Castro/sphinx_docs/source/software.rst

 The ``amrex_constants_module`` provides common constants that can be used in the code, like ``ZERO``, ``THIRD``, ``ONE``, etc.

-Note: single precision support in Castro is not yet complete.
+.. note :: single precision support in Castro is not yet complete.
 In particular, a lot of the supporting microphysics has not been updated.

 ``Box`` and ``FArrayBox``
 -------------------------